Make the most of your new Android with one of the best cell phones plans

 - Not all phones support network switching

 Google Fi has come to feel like the default carrier for Android enthusiasts with amazing support for Google's own Pixel line of phones and one of the best international experiences possible.
 While Google Fi originally only supported a handful of phones, it has expanded with support for nearly any T-Mobile compatible phone, including iPhones.
+Keep in mind that iPhones don't get 5G access on Google Fi.
 To get the full Fi experience, however, a Designed for Fi phone is still recommended.
 Designed for Fi means that the phone will support Google Fi's most compelling features.

 Designed for Fi phones include the Pixel series and several devices from other companies such as the Galaxy S21 series.
 This includes automatic network-switching between T-Mobile, Sprint, and UScellular towers depending on which is strongest.
 This also enables Fi to connect to Wi-Fi hotspots automatically with a VPN as if you were on your own private Fi network.